 The wedding of Malek Asad was to be a grand event indeed, and the feast would last for a full four days.
 The news of Malek’s marriage to the beautiful Rana spread fast, the quick turnaround for the wedding ensured the speedy preparation of those who were to attend.

 Although Malek had stated that Nuha was to pay for everything, Nuha was hardly wealthy enough for the extravagant wedding that the rich glass merchant deserved.
 Malek didn’t want to disappoint his guests with a half rate wedding, thus many arrangements were organized and paid for by himself.
 He also bought expensive gifts for his future wife.
-Clothing, jewelry, and perfume was brought to Rana in well-crafted boxes and glass containers.
+Clothing, jewellery, and perfume were brought to Rana in well-crafted boxes and glass containers.
 So, it was in this way, Nuha found that he was left little out of pocket and, after the first few days of stress, he ended up viewing the wedding with great joy and excitement.

 An entire street in Vishen was cornered off for the celebrations, with nonstop music and entertainment in every building.
 Decorations lined every wall and polls were entwined with bright fabric and bells that tinkled in the breeze.
 Hundreds of maids, cooks and entertainers were hired for the event and taverns and inns were booked out across the city.

-The first of the four day celebrations, was for the bridal party’s wedding preparations, thus conveniently name ‘The Day of Preparation’.
+The first of the four-day celebrations, was for the bridal party’s wedding preparations, thus conveniently name ‘The Day of Preparation’.

 The groom gathered with a collection of close male family members, with whom an Avandra ritual was performed.
-Avandra, the good goddess of change, luck, trade and travel, was of importantance to the Vishen people.
+Avandra, the good goddess of change, luck, trade and travel, was of importance to the Vishen people.
 The ritual required rising early, before the break of dawn, and meditating for six hours.
 The group would then participate in a meal together, with the eldest married members serving the groom food, along with a word of blessing and advice for married life.
 For the rest of the day, the group sang and played loud music, indicating that the groom was prepared.

 The bride rose early too, though for her it was not to begin with meditation but to begin preparing for the next day.
 Several baths were prepared for her throughout the day, with milk, honey, and expensive oils to help soften her skin.
-Her hair was washed, conditioned, and perfumed, for in Vishen, the hair of a woman was to be treated as if it were a precious gem.
+Her hair was washed, conditioned, and perfumed, for, in Vishen, the hair of a woman was to be treated as if it were a precious gem.
 In the evening, her mother joined her with several close friends and they applied henna to her hands and feet.
-The married women shared their advice and information on the brides duty to her husband once married.
+The married women shared their advice and information on the bride’s duty to her husband once married.

 They then danced together, but no man or other person was allowed near the quarters the bride was staying.
 Being properly prepared, the bride was sent to bed early, to get as much beauty sleep as possible.
 She was given a glass of milk infused with a light sedative to help her sleep.
 A female attendant stayed with her throughout the night, to keep an eye out for any intruders, who wished to carry away the bride for themselves.
 Extra sedative was also on hand, which was to be administered if the bride should need it.